LucasZhengrui/Enterprise_Software_Dev/README.md

 P.S **8000** is decided by what did you input in 3.1.3

-### 4.2 If you are using local editer, such us Visual Studio Code, or Mac Terminal:
+### 4.2 If you are using a local editor, such as Visual Studio Code, or Mac Terminal:

 #### 4.2.1 Create a virtual environment in the terminal
 ``` shell